Frisco Expungement & Nondisclosure Lawyers

 • Your charges were dismissed without conviction.
 This includes dismissals through pretrial diversion programs or deferred prosecution agreements.
 This is one of the most common scenarios for expungement eligibility in Collin County.

 • You were acquitted (found not guilty) at trial or through a directed verdict.
-Even if you went through the stress and expense of a trial, an acquittal makes you eligible.
-You can have all records of the arrest and charges expunged.
+Even if you went through the stress and expense of a trial, an acquittal may make you eligible.
+You can seek to have records of the arrest and charges expunged.

 • You received a pardon from the Governor of Texas or the President of the United States.
-Pardons are rare but provide a clear path to expungement when granted.
+Pardons are rare but can provide a path to expungement when granted.

-• Your conviction was overturned on appeal and you were not retried.
-Alternatively, you were retried and acquitted.
+• Your conviction was overturned on appeal and you were not retried, or you were retried and acquitted.
 This situation requires careful legal analysis to ensure all requirements are met.

 • You were a victim of identity theft and someone else was arrested using your identifying information.
-This situation requires documentation proving the identity theft.
-You must also prove that you were not the person actually arrested.
+This situation requires documentation proving the identity theft, and you must show that you were not the person actually arrested.

-The key requirement for expungement is that you must not have been convicted of the offense.
-If you pleaded guilty, pleaded no contest, or were found guilty, you generally cannot obtain an expungement for that charge.
-However, you may be eligible for nondisclosure depending on your sentence.
+The key requirement for expungement is that you must not have been convicted of the offense, subject to limited statutory exceptions.
+If you pleaded guilty, pleaded no contest, or were found guilty, you generally cannot obtain an expungement for that charge, although you may qualify in narrow situations such as certain pardoned or overturned convictions.
+However, you may be eligible for nondisclosure depending on your sentence and the type of offense.

 Updated Waiting Periods for Expungement